“The world needs good ideas and it needs a lot of them. We can’t assume they will all come from the same place.”

 One of Google and Deloitte’s most Outstanding LGBTI+ Leaders, Elise is an irrepressable researcher, strategist and impact entrepreneur.
-From being Director of an international business solving some of our greatest design challenges, to being founder and curator of some of Australia’s most innovative public diplomacy programs, and a researcher with the leading Policy Innovation Hub, Elise has crafted a high-impact lifestyle and career rolled into one.
+From being Director of an international business solving some of our greatest design challenges, to being founder and curator of some of Australia’s most innovative public diplomacy programs, and Deputy Director of the Global Institute for Women’s Leadership at the ANU, founded and Chaired by former Prime Minister Julia Gillard, Elise has crafted a high-impact lifestyle and career rolled into one.

 In the world of academia, Elise is dedicated to translating research into impact.
 In the community, Elise is committed to transforming business and organisational practices to those that are fundamentally inclusive, regenerative, just and purposeful – providing cutting edge thought leadership at the intersection of research and practice.

 Joining university just after acquiring bilateral hand injuries in 2010, Elise has always been forced to reimagine new futures and pioneer jobs, careers and definitions of living that she didn’t think were possible before.
 Elise remains committed to fueling an antifragility approach and risk-aptitude across industries by equipping current and emerging leaders from all backgrounds with the mindset, skills and tools to transform their work and impact.
 Elise’s business, Social Good Outpost, and her longstanding partnership with the university sector power her drive to help more people embrace uncertainty and make powerful change and impact beyond their wildest dreams.